shengzhouzhang/react-practices/README.md

 # Demo

-A Photo wall for irregular size of images: http://react-typescript-demo.herokuapp.com/photos/cat.
+A photo wall for irregular size of images: http://react-typescript-demo.herokuapp.com/photos/cat.
 Try to resize the browser to see the effects.

 # Project Setup